ProAccess/place-image/readme.md

 # A solution for enhanced image & caption control

-The *image-placement.lua* Pandoc filter is intended to address some commonly encountered shortcomings when displaying images in documents created by Pandoc from markdown documents.
-Now you can specify a variety of image parameters directly within markdown images statements.
+The *image-placement.lua* Pandoc filter is intended to address commonly encountered shortcomings when displaying images in documents created by Pandoc from markdown documents.
+Now you can specify a variety of image and caption parameters directly within markdown images statements.
 Here are two brief examples:

 <img src="./images-md/examples.png" style="width:100.0%" />